Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 Name: AZURE_SpecificRun
 Value: True
 ```
 You can also specify the start and end date for the specific period.
-For example, if you want data migration to start from 2020-01-01 and end 2024-12-31, modify the following values within the Azure function's environment variables
+For example, if you want to migrate data from 2020-01-01 and 2024-12-31, modify the following values within the Azure function's environment variables

 Example:
 ```